-There is a cottage industry built upon showing neural networks are reasonably universal function approximators with various nonlinearities as activations, under various conditions.
+There is a cottage industry built upon showing that neural networks are reasonably universal function approximators with various nonlinearities as activations, under various conditions.
 Usually, we take it as a given that the particular activation function is not too important.

 Sometimes, we might like to play with the precise form of the nonlinearities, even making the nonlinearities themselves directly learnable.
-The rational might be that some function shapes might have better approximation properties with respect to various assumptions on the learning problems, in a sense which I will not attempt to make rigorous now, vague hand-waving arguments being the whole point of deep learning.
+The rationale might be that some function shapes might have better approximation properties with respect to various assumptions on the learning problems, in a sense which I will not attempt to make rigorous now, vague hand-waving arguments being the whole point of deep learning.
 Taking that to its extreme and learning activations instead of weights, leads to Kolmogorov-Arnold networks.

 I think a part of this field has been subsumed into the stability-of-dynamical-systems setting?
 Or we do not care because something-something BatchNorm?